Ramón del Valle-Inclán: Biography

 In 1895, he moved to Madrid again, working as an official at the Ministry of Public Instruction and Fine Arts.
 In Madrid he did some translations of José Maria de Eça de Queirós, Alexandre Dumas, Gabriele D'Annunzio, Jules Barbey d'Aurevilly, Paul Alexis and Matilde Serao.
 In spite of his economic difficulties, he started to have a name in the tertulias (literary gatherings) of many culturally significant coffeehouses in Madrid, such as Café Gijón, and to be noticed for his dandy attitude and his eccentric looks.

 His hot temper got him involved in various affrays.
 Because one of those, at Café de la Montaña in 1899, an unfortunate stick wound by writer Manuel Bueno caused one of his cufflinks to inlay in his arm.
 The wound produced gangrene, and Valle-Inclán had his arm amputated.
 That same year of 1899, he met Rubén Darío, and both of them became good friends.
 At that time, he published his first theater play, Cenizas (Ashes), and he started a very prolific literary period.

-In 1907 he married the actress Josefina Blanco Tejerina.
+In 1907 he married the actress Josefina Blanco.

 In 1910 he traveled for six months to various Latin American countries (Argentina, Chile, Paraguay, Uruguay and Bolivia) escorting his wife on an acting tour.

 In 1913 he returned to Galicia, and set his residence in Cambados.
 Then, after the death of his second son, he moved to A Pobra do Caramiñal.

 In 1916 he published in the Cuban magazine Labor Gallega a poem in Galician language with the title of Cantiga de vellas (Son of old women), which is his most valuable contribution to Galician literature.